This post may contain affiliate links. Please read my disclosure policy.

 Beat the whipping cream, powdered sugar and vanilla with an electric mixer on low until it starts to thicken.
 Increase the speed to high and beat until medium-stiff peaks form.
 Top with shaved chocolate or chocolate curls if desired.

-For this recipe I used Nabisco Famous Chocolate Wafers.
+- For this recipe I use Nabisco Famous Chocolate Wafers.

-This pie is best made the morning you plan to serve or the day before.
-Refrigerate leftovers.
+- This pie is best made the morning you plan to serve or the day before.
+Keep this pie refrigerated.